OPSN/MVP-discuss/README.md

 ## TODO

-- delete the "failed repo fork" OPSN/OPSN (if JM agrees)

-- delete the "old repo" oresmus/OPSN, once we're sure it's no longer needed

-- After Bruce returns from a conference, announce this repo (and its github organization) to the G+ community related to OPSN.
+- When it would be useful, announce this repo (and its github organization) to the G+ community related to OPSN.

+- Decide whether we should be using github projects and wiki pages, instead of issues, for some of this design discussion.